Historic Five-Mile Dam in Hays County vandalized

 Mark Sadler, who has been coming to the park for decades, calls it sad.

-"For something that old and historic, to have somebody deface it is ridiculous," said Sadler.
+"For something that old and historic, to have somebody deface it is ridiculous," Sadler said.

-Hays County parks officials also say there were fires to small trees in an area that was under restoration.
+Hays County parks officials also said there were fires to small trees in an area that was under restoration.
 They added they will increase security measures at the park.

-They are asking anyone who sees suspicious activity to call the Hays County Sheriff’s Office non-emergency number at 512-393-7896.
+They are asking anyone who sees suspicious activity to call the Hays County Sheriff’s Office's non-emergency number at 512-393-7896.

 The graffiti was removed by park officials.